NikolaLohinski/terraform-provider-freebox/docs/resources/port_forwarding.md

 # `freebox_port_forwarding` (Resource)

-Manages a port forwarding between a local network host and the Freebox Internet Gateway
+Manages a port forwarding between a local network host and the Freebox Internet Gateway.

+Note: To have access to the full port range, you need to enable the Full Stack IP (see [the Freebox documentation (in French)](https://assistance.free.fr/articles/1758)).

 ## Example